Interactive configurator with FO(.) and IDP-Z3: Interactive Consultant

 \section{Interactive Consultant}

+A configuration problem can be understood as the search for a state of affairs that extends a fixed partial state of affairs, the \emph{environment}, while satisfying certain conditions that are formally specified.
+In a product configuration problem, the environment is the set of customer requirements, and the conditions are the feasibility constraints that the final product design must satisfy.

+The Knowledge Representation methodology to solve such problems is to design a vocabulary to represent the relevant objects and concepts in the states of affairs, and to express the conditions as a logic theory.
+The problems then become a model expansion problem, with the theory and the structure describing the environment as input.

+When the environment is fully known, model expansion can be automated.
+However, the environment is rarely fully known at the start of the search.
+In that case, an interactive system equipped with the knowledge of the logic theory can guide its user in the search for a product configuration, by, e.g., asking relevant questions, or guaranteeing that only feasible configurations are considered.

+AutoConfig~\cite{Dasseville2016} is such an interactive system based on the reasoning capabilities of IDP3.
+Its successor, the Interactive Consultant~\cite{Carbonnelle2019}, is based on IDP-Z3.
+IDP-Z3 improves on IDP3 by its handling of \emph{environmental variables}, and by its use of \emph{incremental propagation} for better performance.

+Because decisions are made by a user in an environment, it is indeed important to separate the vocabulary describing the environment from the one describing the decisions and their consequences: while the user has control over his decisions, he does not have control over the environment.
+The inferences described in the previous section have been adapted to accommodate this split vocabulary~\cite{carbonnelle2020interactive}.
+In particular, the display is updated to highlight the values of environmental symbols determined by the system by propagation: they cannot be assumed to correctly describe the environment; instead, the user must verify them by observing the environment.
+As a result, and unlike its Auto\-Config predecessor, the IC warns the user when a tentative decision he has entered has prerequisites in his environment, which must be verified.
+This mechanism provides for a safe exploration of the decision space by the user.

-IDP-Z3 comes with a demo web application, called the Interactive Consultant~\cite{Carbonnelle2019}, that helps users make decision in accordance with an \fodot knowledge base, using the reasoning abilities of IDP-Z3.
-It is the successor of AutoConfig~\cite{Dasseville2016}, which was based on IDP3.
-The Interactive Consultant is used in three of the four case studies described in the next section.
-It is generic in the sense that it can be reconfigured by simply changing the \fodot knowledge base.
-The user interface is automatically generated based on the vocabulary of the knowledge base: this helps reduce the cost of developing applications significantly~\cite{Deryck2019}.
+The Interactive Consultant (aka the IC) is generic in the sense that it can be reconfigured by simply changing the \fodot knowledge base: the user interface is automatically re-generated.
+This helps reduce the cost of developing applications significantly~\cite{Deryck2019}.
 It is available online\footnote{\url{https://interactive-consultant.idp-z3.be/}}.

-The Interactive Consultant (IC) allows the user to enter data in any order.
-This data is stored in a data theory that is combined with the knowledge base for reasoning.
-The IC enables a safe exploration of the decision search space, without the possibility of making decisions leading to dead ends.
-This is achieved by continuously computing the consequences of the data theory, using \textbf{propagation}.
-If the user is unsure why the IC propagated a specific choice, they can ask for an \textbf{explanation}.
-Additionally, while the user fills in what they know, the interface determines which parameters remain \textbf{relevant}, avoiding unnecessary work for the user.
-After having input all values that they deem necessary, the user can ask the IC to show \textit{the optimal} decision according to what is known, using \textbf{optimization}.